Athozs/hass-additional-ca/README.md

 HAOS is actually a Linux OS running a `homeassistant` Docker container inside.

 If you're running Home Assistant from HAOS or Supervised installation, _Additional CA_ integration works the same way as with Docker, but you can't export environment variable permanently in HAOS, so there is a workaround: _Additional CA_ integration will also add private CA in Certifi CA bundle `/usr/local/lib/python3.xx/site-packages/certifi/cacert.pem` inside `homeassistant` container if not yet present (thanks to @nabbi for the contribution).
+HAOS is actually a Linux OS running a `homeassistant` Docker container inside.

+If you're running Home Assistant from HAOS or Supervised installation, _Additional CA_ integration works the same way as with Docker, but you can't export environment variable permanently in HAOS, so there is a workaround: _Additional CA_ integration will also add private CA in Certifi CA bundle `/usr/local/lib/python3.xx/site-packages/certifi/cacert.pem` inside `homeassistant` container if not yet present (thanks to @nabbi for the contribution).

+Thus, for HAOS, your private CA or self-signed cert will appear in container CA trust store and in Certifi CA bundle (both inside `homeassistant` container).
 Thus, for HAOS, your private CA or self-signed cert will appear in container CA trust store and in Certifi CA bundle (both inside `homeassistant` container).

 After upgrading Home Assistant to a new version, you need to reboot Home Assistant to load again your certificates.